Cubs vs. Angels Player Props Betting Odds

 Swanson Stats

-- Dansby Swanson has collected 62 hits with 13 doubles, two triples, six home runs and 32 walks.
-He has driven in 26 runs with four stolen bases.
+- Dansby Swanson has 62 hits with 13 doubles, two triples, six home runs, 33 walks and 26 RBI.
+He's also stolen four bases.

 Swanson Recent Games